 Recovering Risk Aversion from Option Prices and Realized Returns

 A relationship exists between aggregate risk-neutral and subjective probability distributions and risk aversion functions.
-We empirically derive risk aversion functions implied by option prices and realized returns on the S&P500 index simultaneously.
-These risk aversion functions dramatically change shapes around the 1987 crash: Precrash, they are positive and decreasing in wealth and largely consistent with standard assumptions made in economic theory.
-Postcrash, they are partially negative and partially increasing and irreconcilable with those assumptions.
+We empirically derive risk aversion functions implied by option prices and realized returns on the S&P 500 index simultaneously.
+These risk aversion functions dramatically change shapes around the 1987 crash: Precrash, they are positive and decreasing in wealth and largely consistent with standard economic theory.
+Postcrash, they are partially negative and partially increasing and irreconcilable with the theory.
 Mispricing in the option market is the most likely cause.
-Simulated trading strategies exploiting this mispricing shows excess returns even after accounting for the possibility of further crashes, transaction costs, and hedges against the downside risk.
+A simulated trading strategy exploiting this mispricing shows excess returns even after accounting for the possibility of further crashes, transaction costs, and hedges against the downside risk.

 JEL Classification: G13, G11